CSNet 2025 Keynotes

 Title: Secure Autonomous Systems

 Abstract: The Zero-Trust Autonomous Systems Platform (ZTASP) represents a transformative leap in secure, resilient, and safe autonomous mission execution.
 By embedding zero-trust principles—“never trust, always verify”—deep within every robotic and human interaction, ZTASP uniquely safeguards complex operations involving UAVs, UGVs, quadrupeds, and future humanoid robots.
 Featuring advanced Secure Runtime Assurance (SRTA), hybrid multi-layered communication networks, and AI-enhanced edge situational awareness, ZTASP maintains seamless functionality in both infrastructure-rich and austere, contested environments.
-This keynote will reveal how ZTASP unites cybersecurity rigor with cutting-edge autonomy, enabling trusted, adaptive collaboration between humans and autonomous agents to securely meet tomorrow’s mission-critical challenges.
+Focusing on the multi-layered communications, this keynote will reveal how ZTASP unites cybersecurity rigor with cutting-edge autonomy, enabling trusted, adaptive collaboration between humans and autonomous agents to securely meet tomorrow’s mission-critical challenges.

 Keynote #3